nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

 ## **Appendix: Planned enhancements**
-1. Add a boolean field to deleteCommand class to indicate whether user has entered duplicate indicies in the command.
-Display an extra message to remind the user of it.
+1. Add a boolean field to the `DeleteCommand` class to indicate whether the user has entered duplicate indices in the command.
+If so, display an additional message to remind the user about the duplication.
 //TODO this is for countering known feature flaws to help grading, after the feature freeze.
 We can only list `4 members x 2 = 8` enhancements here